 Q Cells, meanwhile, has been actively growing its portfolio of offerings in the distributed energy market.
 Last October it launched its “fully wrapped” Q.Home solar and storage package with much fanfare at the All-Energy Australia conference and exhibition.

-The previous May, the Korea-based $40 billion parent company Hanwha Group revealed plans to launch a “next generation” 100 per cent renewable electricity retailer in Australia – plans that are yet to come to fruition.
+The previous May, the Korea-based $40 billion parent company Hanwha Group revealed plans to launch a “next generation” 100 per cent renewable electricity retailer in Australia and launched a subsidiary called Nectr in 2019.

 In a statement on Tuesday, Q Cells CEO Hee Cheul (Charles) Kim said Australia had been at the forefront of developing the DER market, backed by its long history of organic solar growth.